 3688 Webber St., Sarasota, (941) 217-5635, bushidosushisrq.com

-It’s not easy to stand out in Sarasota’s crowded sushi marketplace, but Bushido Izayaki has made a name for itself since it opened last December.
+It’s not easy to stand out in Sarasota’s crowded sushi marketplace, but Bushido Izayaki has made a name for itself since it opened in 2018.
 Owner and chef Jon Woo plates up some of the best rolls in town.
 We recommend the “Fast & Furious” roll, which includes tuna, avocado, seaweed, roe, jalapeños and cilantro.
 Simpler traditional dishes, like a spider roll, have been given new life by Woo’s attention to detail.
 Bonus points for the screens that divide the tables from one another, giving you an intimate, private experience.

 1917 S. Osprey Ave., Sarasota, (941) 487-7300; 8445 Lorraine Road, Sarasota, (941) 357-1570; tableseide.com